elugens/hello-javascript/docs/general-javascript-questions/js-classes/private-protected-properties-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, this is possible by creating a getter and withdrawing the setter from the equation.
-This implementation allows access to the value created at creation time, but it cannot get overridden after that point.
+  <div><strong>Interview Response:</strong> This implementation is possible by creating a getter and withdrawing the setter from the equation.
+This approach allows access to the value created at creation time, but we cannot override it after that point.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />